jiahao-yang/webpack-autojs-master/work/dianping-download-notes/docs/Design.md

 **Requirement**: Capture the note title (e.g., "1987年炭火鸡! 派潭第一鸡名不虚传🔥") **Implementation**:
 - Use `extractNoteTitle()` function
-- Search for text elements in lower part of screen (below 30% height)
+- **Target depth 29 specifically** for accurate title extraction
+- Filter TextView elements at depth 29 in UI hierarchy
 - Filter out user nickname ("尘世中的小吃货"), view counts ("◎"), hashtags ("#")
 - Return first valid title found
+- **Debug logging**: Show all TextView elements at depth 29 for troubleshooting

 #### Step 4: Click Image to Open Gallery
 **Requirement**: Click the picture to show the full image (as shown in screenshots/note-page.jpg).